-Calculation of the long-term portion of the incentive liability utilises assumptions regarding the future performance of the Fund, the employee's average salary over the vesting period and the percentage of service rendered.
-The key variable is the performance of the Fund.
-Should the performance of the Fund differ from the assumption used in the calculation of the longterm portion of the incentive liability, this will impact the employee entitlements expense in the Prospective Consolidated Statement of Comprehensive Revenue and Expense and the carrying amount of the incentive liability in the Prospective Consolidated Statement of Financial Position.
-The Group manages this risk by using a medium-term expectation of Fund performance.
+Calculation of the long-term portion of the incentive liability utilises assumptions regarding the future performance of the

+NZ Super Fund, the employee's average salary over the vesting period and the percentage of service rendered.
+The key variable is the performance of the NZ Super Fund.
+Should the performance of the NZ Super Fund differ from the assumption used in the calculation of the long-term portion of the incentive liability, this will impact the employee entitlements expense in the Prospective Consolidated Statement of Comprehensive Revenue and Expense and the carrying amount of the incentive liability in the Prospective Consolidated Statement of Financial Position.
+The Group manages this risk by using a medium-term expectation of the NZ Super Fund's performance.